Dynamic Cantor Derivative Logic: Invertible Systems

 Given a derivative space $\mathfrak A = \langle A,\rho\rangle$, we may write $\mathfrak A^n$ instead of $\mathfrak A\oplus \mathfrak A\oplus \ldots \oplus \mathfrak A$ ($n$ times), and if $\mathfrak A$ has domain $A$, we may identify the domain of $\mathfrak A^n$ with $A^n = A\times \{0,\ldots,n-1\}$.
 It should be clear that if $\mathfrak A\in \Omega$ and $\Omega$ is closed under sums, then $\mathfrak A^n\in\Omega$.
 Let $(m)_n$ denote the remainder of $m$ modulo $n$.
 We then define a dynamical structure $\mathfrak A^{(n)} = (\mathfrak A^n,f)$, where $f\colon A^n\to A^n$ is given by $f(w,i) = (w,(i+1)_n)$.

-\begin{restatable}{lemma}{invert} Let $\Omega$ be a class of derivative spaces closed under sums.
+\begin{restatable}{lem}{invert} Let $\Omega$ be a class of derivative spaces closed under sums.
 Then, if $\mathfrak A\in\Omega$, it follows that $\mathfrak A^{(n)}$ is an invertible dynamic derivative system based on an element of $\Omega$. \end{restatable}

 \begin{proof} Suppose $\mathfrak A = \langle X,d\rangle \in\Omega$ is a derivative space.
 Let $\mathfrak A^{(n)}=(X^n,d',f)$.
 Clearly $f$ is a bijection as it defines disjoint cycles.
 If $Y\subseteq X^n$, let $Y_i = \{x \in X: (x,i) \in Y\}$.
 Then, $d' f^{-1} Y = \bigcup_{i<n} (d Y_i,(i-1)_n) = f^{-1} \bigcup_{i<n} (d Y_i,i) = f^{-1} d' Y$.
 So, $ \mathfrak A^{(n)}$ is a dynamic derivative frame. \end{proof} For our proof of completeness, we need the notion of {\em extended valuation.}